algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ##### A.3 Data Usage

-Works in one-way unless you store it.
+Works in one way unless you store it.
 Bubble can display these external data directly, but:

-- You **can’t use** native filtering/searching on external data like you can using bubble's database.
+- You **can’t use** native filtering/searching on external data like you can using Bubble's database.

 - You **can’t use** built-in privacy rules like the one used by bubble. (**Firebase handles its own security**).

 You’ll often want to **transform or cache** this data locally for performance or UI needs.

-##### A.4 Data Connexion to Bubble
+##### A.4 Data Connection to Bubble

 With Firebase, data is protected via Firebase **security rules**. which are separate from Bubble’s privacy system:
 You must handle: